substrate-system/bab-ts/README.md

 [Bab](https://worm-blossom.github.io/bab/) in TypeScript.

-A TypeScript version of the Bab library, specifically the WILLIAM3 instantiation.
-Bab is a cryptographic hash function designed for peer-to-peer content-addressable storage systems.
+Bab is a cryptographic hash function suitable for peer-to-peer systems, because it lets you incrementally verify parts of the download, as them stream in.
-It enables incremental verification for streaming downloads.

 [I made a kind of elaborate demo page for this](https://substrate-system.github.io/bab-ts/).